canonical/discourse-k8s-operator/README.md

     juju find-offers  # note down offer URL; example used below: juju relate discourse admin/database.postgresql --via 10.9.8.0/24

-(In the case of postgresql, `--via` is needed so that the charm can configure `pga_hba.conf` to let the k8s pods connect to the database.)
+(In the case of PostgreSQL, `--via` is needed so that the charm can configure `pga_hba.conf` to let the k8s pods connect to the database.)

 ## Testing